 This is an extraordinary claim for which, to echo Carl Sagan, there is no evidence.
 Further, it is counter-intuitive: do we really believe that leading, say, Novartis is the same as leading Wal-Mart?
 Aside from obvious, basic competencies, is the skill-set of a CEO in pharmaceuticals or medical technology really the same as one in retail or consumer goods?
-These questions drove my latest research, in which I asked 23 industry leaders two deceptively questions: Is leading in our industry different and how do those differences influence how you lead?
+These thoughts drove my latest research, in which I asked 23 industry leaders two questions: Is leading in our industry different and how do those differences influence how you lead?
 Their surprisingly frank answers, based on seven hundred years cumulative experience, make essential reading for those who work in the industry and perhaps aspire to leadership.

 Society gives our industry permission to make money out of human suffering in return for longer, healthier lives.
 As Novo Nordisk’s Lars Fruergaard Jorgensen put it, at this boundary of science, health and business there is always going to be emotion.
 Compared to other industries, this social contract creates higher moral expectations, which means that leadership cannot be focused on profit alone.